DHSS investigates complaint of mold growth on marijuana sold at Missouri dispensary

-JEFFERSON CITY, MO (KCTV) – The Missouri Department of Health and Senior Services said they are investigating a complaint that a specific medical marijuana product purchased at a state-licensed dispensary this past weekend contained mold growth.
+JEFFERSON CITY, Mo.
+(KCTV/KSMO) -- The Missouri Department of Health and Senior Services said they are investigating a complaint that a specific medical marijuana product purchased at a state-licensed dispensary this past weekend contained mold growth.

 Because of the state program’s regulations including the seed-to-sale track and trace requirements of Article XIV of the Missouri Constitution, DHSS said that all persons associated with this specific product batch have been notified and asked to not use this product until the investigation can be completed.